harshwadhawe/Mai-Shan-Yun-Inventory-Intelligence-Challenge/README.md

 - **Cost Optimization**: Identify high-value ingredients and optimize spending
 - **Sales Impact**: Understand how menu item sales affect ingredient consumption

-### Key Insights Delivered
+### Key Questions Answered

-1. **Inventory Management**
-   - Which ingredients are running low or overstocked
+1. **Which ingredients are running low or being overstocked?**
+   - Real-time inventory alerts with specific reorder recommendations
+   - Overstock detection to minimize waste
+   - Days of supply calculations

+2. **How do menu item sales affect ingredient consumption over time?**
+   - Interactive menu item selector showing sales trends
+   - Ingredient usage breakdown per menu item
-   - Automated reorder alerts based on consumption patterns
+   - Total consumption impact calculations
-   - Safety stock recommendations and reorder points

-2. **Trend Analysis**
+3. **Are there seasonal or monthly trends in purchases or usage?**
+   - Month filter (All/Single/Compare) across all pages
-   - Monthly and seasonal consumption patterns
+   - Monthly revenue and consumption trends
-   - Growth trends for revenue and ingredient usage
-   - Identification of volatile vs. stable ingredients

-3. **Predictive Forecasting**
+   - Category sales by month

+4. **Can we predict when to reorder specific ingredients based on historical patterns?**
-   - Next month ingredient demand forecasts
+   - Next month forecast (November 2024) for top 10 ingredients
-   - Trend-based predictions with volatility indicators
+   - Trend analysis with slope indicators
-   - Reorder timing recommendations
+   - Days of supply and reorder timing recommendations

-4. **Cost Efficiency**
-   - Revenue per unit of consumption for each ingredient
-   - Identification of most cost-efficient ingredients
-   - Spending analysis and optimization opportunities

-5. **Sales Impact**
-   - How menu item sales drive ingredient consumption
-   - Top-performing items and their ingredient requirements
-   - Menu optimization insights

 ## 📊 Datasets Used & Integration